topheman/react-es6-redux/README.md

 ![image](http://dev.topheman.com/wp-content/uploads/2015/04/logo-reactjs.png)

-*UPDATE*: Facebook released [react@0.14.0](https://facebook.github.io/react/blog/2015/10/07/react-v0.14.html), this project is now up to date with the new version of react.
-See the wiki for [more infos about the upgrade](https://github.com/topheman/react-es6/wiki).
+**You are on the v1 branch** of this project, which holds its original version (previously name *react-es6* and now renamed *react-es6-redux*).

+* A version with a redux implementation is now available on [master branch](https://github.com/topheman/react-es6-redux)
+* The isomorphic version version of the v1 is available at [topheman/react-es6-isomorphic](https://github.com/topheman/react-es6-isomorphic/).

 This project is a POC based on React framework, coded in ES6, relying on [topheman-apis-proxy](https://github.com/topheman/topheman-apis-proxy) as a backend (providing the github API).